 - Freephone numbers starting with 0800 or 0808 are free for callers to use.
 Instead, you pay every time someone calls your freephone number.

 - They are also used by businesses that sell to other businesses.
-For example, if you sell commodity products to small, cost-conscious firms - such as a tyre distributor competing with many others for telephone orders from garages - a free phone number will be a point in your favour.
+For example, if you sell commodity products to small, cost-conscious firms - such as a tyre distributor competing with many others for telephone orders from garages - a free business phone number will be a point in your favour.

 - Using a single free phone number, you can channel calls by area.
 So calls from the north are fed to your Manchester office, while calls from the south go to Reading.